ahmedhammad97/Designing-Data-Intensive-Applications-Notes/README.md

 Graph data model is different from network model in the way it gives much greater flexibility for applications to adapt.

 ### Chapter 3: Storage and Retrieval

 #### Data Structures That Powers Your Database

 The simplest and best efficient write operation is simply appending to a file.

-Databases doesn't usually index everything by default, but require you to choose indexes manually.
+Databases doesn't usually index everything by default, but require us to choose indexes manually.

 Hash Index is an in-memory key-value store that maps every key to its byte offset in the data file.
 New records are appended to a *segment* of certain size which is being merged and compacted by a background thread, allowing for old segments to be deleted.
 For reliability and concurrency, only one thread is used for writing, and a snapshot of segment's hash map is written to disk regularly.